Resident Dining Plans

 Each of the three dining halls offers students a variety of nutritious vegetarian meals and, this year, each features a dedicated vegan station.
 All of our cafes offer vegetarian and vegan items and the convenience shops carry vegetarian and vegan groceries.

-A full kosher meal plan is offered through Hillel.
+A full kosher meal plan is offered through The Maryland Hillel Center.

 I want a kosher meal plan; how do I get one?
 Do I still have to buy a university dining plan?